 These cards come filled with features uniquely tailored toward helping parents assist, oversee and monitor their kids’ finances.

-You can choose to start them off with debit cards for kids and teens that withdraw money directly from the prepaid card balance or from the associated account.
+You can choose to start them off with debit cards for teens that withdraw money directly from the prepaid card balance or from the associated account.

 These might be better than a credit card at first because a child will become familiar with the responsibility of carrying a card and not purchasing more than they can afford.